Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Implementation

 \section{Implementation}

-\NAME is implemented as a web-based tool and is available open source~\footnote{\NAME tool: \url{rebrand.ly/crometool}}.
-The tool utilizes NuXMV~\cite{nuxmv} and STRIX~\cite{strix} as back-end engines to check the satisfiability and realizability of the specifications, respectively.
-After building the CGG, each mission scenario is realized in a task controller, i.e., a Mealy machine.
+\NAME is implemented as a web-based tool, available open-source\footnote{\NAME tool: \url{rebrand.ly/crometool}}.
+The tool leverages NuXMV~\cite{nuxmv} and STRIX~\cite{strix} as back-end engines for checking the satisfiability and realizability of specifications, respectively.
+After constructing the CGG, each mission scenario is realized as a task controller in the form of a Mealy machine.